Paymentshield/api-docs/source/includes/_quote.md

 }
 ```

 A QuickQuote is an indicative price which you can get by submitting less information about the customer.
-You can allow your customer to pick up their QuickQuote journey in our frontend using a QuickQuoteContinuationLink or you can promote it into a full quote.
+You can allow your customer to pick up their QuickQuote journey in our frontend using the `QuickQuoteContinuationUri`.
+In the next phase of our API, you will be able to promote it into a full quote.

 Today, QuickQuote is only implemented for Home insurance (product 1008).